biscuitWizard/moor-hackercore/vcs-worker/README.md

 ### Object Operations

 #### `object/update`
-Stores a new version of an object.
+Stores a new version of an object, automatically managing LOCAL vs MERGED change states.

 **Request:**
 ```json